 We’re all competing for consumers’ attention.

-As Gartner analyst W. Roy Schulte pointed out, with proper real-time analytics in place, operational decision-making, modeling and simulation construction, and personalized customer views become much more easily achievable for organizations, including their IT and marketing teams.
+As Gartner analyst W. Roy Schulte pointed out, with proper real-time analytics in place, operational decision-making, data modeling, and personalized engagement — like lifecycle orchestration — become much more streamlined and efficient for organizations.

 If you lack the tech to make this approach a reality, it’s time to reevaluate your current stack.